listener-js/listener/README.md

 hello.hello() // Calls bye.bye after execution
 ```

+The first argument to `listen` is the identifier array to match on, while the second argument is a list of individual identifiers to call once there is a match.

 ## Identifier argument

 The first argument to the listener is always an identifier argument (`string[]`).